Learning at Princeton

 - Working with a small group of fellow students can be extremely effective in both tackling weekly problem sets and reviewing for exams.
 Studying with your peers regularly provides opportunities to learn a variety of approaches to the material, and because everyone is an active participant, you learn more and retain what you've learned.
 Consult with your instructor in each course to determine the extent to which collaboration on assignments is acceptable.

-(3) Focus on clarity and argument.
-All of your professors and pre- ceptors value clarity — clear sentences and an easy-to-follow structure (not to be confused with simple sentences and a simple structure).
-Many also want to see a strong thesis — an interesting, arguable idea of your own — that you explore and substantiate through reference to one or more sources.
-Note that most of your papers will be far more complex in both conception and structure than the traditional “five-paragraph essay,” with its introduction, three supporting paragraphs, and conclusion.
+1. Focus on argument and clarity.
+With few exceptions, your professors and preceptors want to see a strong thesis -- an interesting, arguable idea of your own -- that you explore and substantiate through reference to one or more sources.
+All of your instructors value clarity -- clear sentences and an easy-to-follow structure (not to be confused with simple sentences and a simple structure).
+This means that most of your papers will be far more complex in both conception and structure than the traditional "five-paragraph essay," with its introduction, three supporting paragraphs, and conclusion.

-(4) Use a style appropriate to the discipline.
-Conventions for writing vary from discipline to discipline.
+4. Be attentive to the methods and conventions of the discipline.
+Though not always self-evident or explicitly mentioned on the syllabus, written work is evaluated with reference to those standards.
 When writing about literature, for example, the convention is to quote sources directly; when writing in a science class, the convention is to use few quotations, if any.
-Ask your professor or preceptor to explain the elements of writing in his or her discipline.
+Ask your professor or preceptor to explain the elements of writing in a particular discipline.
 Also, skim a few relevant articles or books to see how writers in the discipline handle structure, sources, citations, and so on.

 Consulting Your Professors